top of page

 • The load resistor complex impedance must be evaluated across the measurement frequency band for the single transformer method.

-• The text fixture should be calibrated for each set of measurements.
+• The test fixture should be carefully calibrated for each set of measurements.

 Appendix